 •Ear infections and partial or total deafness

 •Endocrinal conditions, including diabetes and hypo- and hyperthyroidism

 Most of these conditions are manageable with continuing treatment and medication.
 But the medications are far from inexpensive, as anyone who has recently purchased RX medications can attest.
 While we do our best to source medications from discount pharmacies (such as Costco Rx), some medications require compounding by a specialist pharmacy like Wedgewood.
 Every now and again an emergency situation arises that necessitates a visit to the Veterinary Emergency Room.
 Often these visits can cost $1,000 or more.
 None of these life-saving treatments would be possible without the generous donations of our benefactors.

-Dr. Kim Neville, DVM provides the very best general veterinary and dental care as Leashes End’s primary care veterinarian.
-Dr. Neville’s mobile veterinary service comes to us, so our seniors avoid the stress and anxiety of the waiting room at a brick and mortar vet.
-When circumstances warrant specialized care (cardiologist, neurologist, internist, etc.), our seniors see specialists at Hope Advanced Veterinary Center, VCA Veterinary Referral Associates, CVCA Cardiac Care for Pets, and Dr. Mark Smith at the Center for Veterinary Dentistry & Oral Surgery.
+Dr. Marci Streck, DVM and her colleagues at Caring Hands Animal Hospital in Rockville provide the very best general veterinary and dental care as Leashes End’s primary care veterinarians.
+When circumstances warrant specialized care (cardiologist, neurologist, internist, etc.), our seniors see specialists at BluePearl Veterinary Hospital in Rockville, VCA Veterinary Referral Associates, CVCA Cardiac Care for Pets, and Dr. Mark Smith at the Center for Veterinary Dentistry & Oral Surgery.

-With proper medical treatment, love, and plenty of attention, our dogs and cats live comfortable healthy lives well into their late teens and some into their twenties!
+With proper veterinary treatment, love, and plenty of attention, our dogs and cats live comfortable healthy lives well into their late teens and some into their twenties!